SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 _ is not None  # (lambda x: x) is not None, always True as a function is never None
 ```

-[^1]: Technically most functions *do* have side effects in the form of logging (if enabled).
+[^1]: Technically most functions in `uncertainty` *do* have side effects in the form of logging (if enabled).
 Some functions are purely used for their side effects such as read/write operations or displaying a progress bar.